 by John Townsend / @JTshootingcoach

-Do your best to be a STR8 SHOOTER and I will check back here at SLAMonline next week where I hope to talk some more about shooting.
+Do your best to be a STR8 SHOOTER.
+I will check back here at SLAMonline next week where I hope to outline another aspect of shooting straight.